Beast Fiction: The Bulb Fields and the Spaldinger

 Selfies with tourists and social media fame came quickly.
 People would recognize him scouting out a fields and follow him around until he granted a picture. #flowercummer #spaldingflowerman #flowerman.
 His Instagram gained thousands of followers.
 One reporter tried to interview him about his philosophy, and another referred to him publicly as an “influencer.”
 He had fewer and fewer moments to himself to glob about the blossoms.
 Back in Spalding, the occasional fan letter began to arrive at the home he’d grown up in.

 His parents were portly British provincialists.
 His dad had supported Brexit, though his mom didn’t care for politics.
 Both were horrified to learn about their famous son.
 “Why he would do such a thing?” his mother would ask, but her husband could not answer.
-When he tried, the man’s mind would shut like an old wooden door as he made an unpleasant creaking sound.
+When he tried, the man’s mind would hinge shut like an old wooden door making an unpleasant creaking sound.

 Thomas, a young man heading the marketing department for an American sporting-goods company whose logo was an abstract representation of a flower field, was a fan.
 He decided to present the flower man with a sponsorship contract in the hopes of capturing a few headlines and an edgy, younger, fan base.